 |1Cover Comprehensive||n/a||Lloyd's of London||Unlimited||$2,000||$30,000||$250C||$5 million||79 and under (over 80 must complete pre-existing conditions form)||n/a|

 |Southern Cross TravelCare||n/a||Southern Cross||Unlimited||$30,000||$50,000||$500||$1 million||80 and under (for personal accident cover, all other benefits apply)||n/a|

-GUIDE TO THE TABLE All information based on a family travelling together unless stated.
+GUIDE TO THE TABLE All information based on a family travelling together unless stated and based on August 2017 estimates.
 Acombined with total for lost cash.
 Bcombined with total for lost luggage & personal effects.
 Ctheft from person only.

 Take pictures of your packed suitcases – particularly your valuables.
 Many insurers require proof of ownership when they’re asked to replace lost or stolen items.
 Receipts will also suffice.

 If airport rules allow, pack your valuables in your hand luggage.

 Keep your insurance emergency contact number on you, rather than back at the hotel or in your checked luggage.
 Make sure your family members know where you’ve stored that information.

 In a medical emergency, contact your insurers as soon as you can.
 Some policies ask you to contact them even before you call the emergency services or head to hospital, and say they can refuse your claim if you do not.
 For example, American Express’ policy documents says it won’t pay more than $1500 in medical expenses without prior authorisation.

 While in a serious situation you’ll always want to call emergency services first, make sure a call to your insurer is your second priority.
 If you're in a bind, you can ask to reverse the charges.